 Improving the selection of brain tumours therapies

-Background: Paediatric brain tumours that include ependymoma, medulloblastoma, and choroid plexus carcinoma (CPC) are the most common and lethal solid cancers to affect children.
-These tumours are treated with aggressive surgery, radiation and chemotherapy that have changed little over several decades and fail to cure 30-50% of children.
+Paediatric brain tumours that include ependymoma, medulloblastoma, and choroid plexus carcinoma (CPC) are the most common and lethal solid cancers to affect children.
+Even though these tumours are treated with aggressive surgery, radiation and chemotherapy, they fail to cure 30-50% of children.
 Importantly, ependymoma and CPC are insensitive to current chemotherapy; therefore there is a great need for effective new treatments.

 We and others have shown that childhood brain tumours comprise several distinct subtypes with different cellular origins and prognoses, suggesting that each will require different treatments.
 It has been demonstrated that accurate murine models can be used to develop new treatments that can be effectively translated to treat patients.